-- Step 1: Click anywhere on the table. - Step 2: Click on the Table menu $\rightarrow$ Select option $\rightarrow$ Table.
+- Step 1: Click anywhere on the table. - Step 2: Click on the Table menu \rightarrow Select option \rightarrow Table.
 The table will be selected.

-- Step 3: Press Ctrl + C or click on the Copy button on the standard toolbar. - Step 4: Move the cursor to the desired position where you wish to copy the table. - Step 5: Press Ctrl + V or click on the Paste button ¬ on the standard toolbar.
+- Step 3: Press Ctrl + C or click on the Copy button on the standard toolbar. - Step 4: Move the cursor to the desired position where you wish to copy the table. - Step 5: Press Ctrl + V or click on the Paste button on the standard toolbar. ▼ on the standard toolbar.